kellinwood/moodle-ltijs-tool-demo/README.md

 * Visit http://moodle.com to connect to the moodle
 * Click the login link in the upper right
-* Login with username: User, and password: bitnami
+* Login with username: 'user', and password: 'bitnami'

 ## Configure lti-tool1 as an external tool